 The next day, drain the beets in a colander set over a bowl.
 Reserve the horseradish-beet vinegar to pickle turnips or use in vinaigrette.
 Toss the marinated beets with Dijon mustard, olive oil, shallots, chopped fresh dill and parsley and a pinch of salt.
 Scatter some grated horseradish, a couple of sprigs of dill and some fresh parsley leaves on top, then finish with a drizzle of olive oil.

-Be sure that the white vinegar and Dijon mustard are certified kosher for Passover as some are made from wheat.
+Be sure that the white vinegar is certified kosher for Passover as some are made from wheat.